imagej/imagej.github.io/_pages/Editing_the_Wiki.md

 * Regularly save your progress with `git add` i.e. if within the `imagej.github.io` working directory, use command `git add _pages/your-page-name.md`

-## Pushing and pulling with Git
+## Pushing, pulling, and maintaining with Git

-Once you are ready to publish your
+Once you are ready to publish your your new page you will need to add, commit, and push your changes to the repository.
+These steps should looks something like:

+1. `git add path/to/your-page-name.md`
+2. `git commit path/to/your-page-name.md` Note: you will not be prompted to enter a commit message.
+Our lab uses imperative tense, i.e. "Add new page xzy"
+3. `git push` Your new page or edits will not be pushed to the master branch of the repository.

+[This guide](https://rogerdudler.github.io/git-guide/) provides further explanations on the above steps, as well as how to keep your local repository up-to-date with the master with `git pull`.